2018 McLaren 720S first drive review

 ALSO SEE: 2019 Bentley Continental GT first drive review: the stuff of dreams

 The prime mover of the 720S?
 Four liters of twin-turbocharged British V-8 mayhem.
 McLaren mounts the engine in the middle of the car, pushing the cab forward.
 It’s an update of the 3.8-liter V-8, and it has 41 percent new parts that increase output from 641 to 710 horsepower and torque from 500 to 568 pound-feet.
-That grunt travels exclusively to the rear wheels through a seven-speed dual-clutch transmission.
+That grunt travels exclusively to the rear wheels through a 7-speed dual-clutch transmission.

 The engine doesn't sound as rich as rival V-8s, but it's simply charming in a raucous kind of way.
-Mash the throttle and it gulps in air like Michel Phelps about to explode from the block, whistling as it does so.
+Mash the throttle and it gulps in air like Michael Phelps about to explode from the block, whistling as it does so.
 Then it slingshots the car forward to speeds your dear mother wouldn't approve of.
 And both the torque and horsepower peaks arrive high in the rev range, so it just keeps on pulling all the way to 8,100 rpm.

-Zero to 60 takes just 2.8 seconds.
+Zero to 60 mph takes just 2.8 seconds.
 The quarter mile zips by in 10.3 seconds, and the car tops out at 212 mph.

 The suspension employs some serious technology, too.
 The dampers are hydraulically linked and each has two pressure sensors.
 Twelve additional sensors, including an accelerometer at each corner, assess data in each of the car’s Comfort, Sport, and Track modes to determine the best damping to keep the Pirelli P Zero Corsa tires on the pavement.
 It’s called Proactive Chassis Control II and it can turn the 720S into a relative pussycat or a tenacious pavement-gripping monster.
 It can also make the driver feel like a hero on a racetrack or canyon road.

 The steering is quick and perfectly weighted.
 And the chassis seems to press the car's weight into its tires, creating tremendous traction.
-Opt for the Sport or Especially the Track modes and you'll never find the limit of the car's grip on the street.
+Opt for the Sport or Track modes and you'll never find the limit of the car's grip on the street.

 If you get the chance to play with it on a racetrack, you might want to test the Variable Drift Control feature, which determines how early stability control kicks in to catch oversteer.
 A graphic on the infotainment screen shows the maximum drift angle and drivers can choose from 16 settings.